-During 2024 and the first four months 2025, the growth rate of household deposits overall decelerated as the growth rate of disposable income decelerated and as the interest rate on bank deposits remained significantly below the return on alternative financial assets.
+Since end-2023 the growth rate of household deposits has decelerated overall as the growth rate of disposable income decelerated and the interest rate on bank deposits remained significantly below the return on alternative financial assets.
+However, in the last few months the growth of household deposits has partly recovered.

 Corporate bank credit growth strengthened considerably during 2024 and in the first months of 2025 consistent with underlying economic growth and declining interest rates.
 Bank loans to households continue to decline due to net repayment of outstanding housing loans.
-However, the dynamics of housing loans have become less negative.
+However, the dynamics of housing loans are becoming less negative.